 New Millennium Homes

-Sam Altman, the guy behind the company behind ChatGPT, also cofounded a project called Worldcoin.
-The purpose of Worldcoin is to support Universal Basic Income (UBI), which is the concept of giving free money to all people on a regular basis.
-Maybe it’s obvious A.I. will replace most jobs and without jobs, even soul-crushing ones, there would be chaos.
-Or maybe, even though some people would work less with a guaranteed income, they could also engage in that, much promised, pursuit of happiness in healthier and more productive ways.
+Sam Altman, the guy behind the company behind ChatGPT, also helped start a project called Worldcoin.
+The purpose of Worldcoin is to support Universal Basic Income (UBI), which is the concept of giving money to all people on a regular basis.
+Maybe it’s obvious A.I. will replace most jobs and without jobs, even soul-crushing bullshit ones, there would be chaos.
+Or maybe, even though some people would work less, they would also have a better chance to practice that, much promised pursuit of happiness in healthier and more productive ways.

 UBI requires that each person get paid only once, but linking one account to one human is something Ethereum can’t do by default.
 The network lives in its own universe with no natural link to the outside world.
 But once you solve this “Proof of Humanity” issue, then you know people can’t double dip on UBI.
 You know the money is going to one person and not ten bots.